wso2/msf4j/samples/stockquote/stockquote-fatjar/README.md

 # SimpleStockQuote Fat jar Sample

 A fat jar is a jar file which includes all the dependencies in one fat (uber) jar.
+This mode of creating a fat jar and running it in a Java process is also referred to as server-less execution.

 This sample shows the use of @Produces and @Consumes annotations for bean conversions.
 In addition to that this demonstrates how to develop a microservice with WSO2 MSF4J, create a fat jar & run it.